joeylmaalouf/SoftSysDramaticDragons/README.md

 #### Joey Maalouf, Apurva Raman, Sean Carter

 ### About `shell`

-`shell` is a Unix shell written in C modeled after `bash`.
-It supports a batch mode and loading specific batch configuration files, an interactive mode, aliasing, and running processes.
-For more details, see our [full report on the project website](https://joeylmaalouf.github.io/SoftSysDramaticDragons).
+`shell` is a Unix shell written in `C` and modeled after `bash`.
+It supports an interactive mode, a batch file mode, configuration files, aliasing, and more.
+For further details, see our [full report on the project website](https://joeylmaalouf.github.io/SoftSysDramaticDragons).

 ### Getting Started
-To run `shell`, you do not need anything that does not come with a typical Unix environment.

 Once you clone this repository, enter its directory and run: